New report unveils the potential of electric cooking in Kalobeyei settlement

 An electric pressure cooker in use

 The report presents the activities, research results, and key insights.
-Overall, the research found a good product market fit for household use, compatible with local meal preferences, and has a positive impact on end users' cooking experiences by reducing cooking time, fuel costs, and cooking water consumption.
-EPCs contribute to increasing mini-grid electricity consumption, but high usage variety was monitored among end users.
-Hence efforts should focus on after-sales end-user training to optimize benefits and ensure sustained use.
+Overall, the research found a strong product-market fit for household use, alignment with local meal preferences, and a positive impact on end users' cooking experiences by reducing cooking time, fuel costs, and water consumption.
+EPCs contribute to increasing mini-grid electricity consumption, but a wide range of usage was observed among end users.
+Hence, efforts should focus on after-sales end-user training to optimise benefits and ensure sustained use.
 The tested payment plans were effective for initial sales conversion; however, the high total price of the EPC and instalment payment collection remains a major challenge as the tested payment models recorded high default rates.

 The project activities and results have generated substantial learnings, which informed an ‘e-cooking market development roadmap’.
-The roadmap presented in the report lays out steps for sector players to consider when designing and implementing similar interventions.
+The roadmap outlined in the report outlines steps for sector players to consider when designing and implementing similar interventions.

 CLASP continues to support the uptake and growth of the electric cooking appliances market.
-The Productive Use Appliance Financing Facility, co-managed by CLASP and Nithio, offers companies the opportunity to access capacity-building grants and procurement subsidies with the objective of making high-quality appliances such as electric pressure cookers more affordable and accessible.
+The Productive Use Appliance Financing Facility, co-managed by CLASP and Nithio, offers companies the opportunity to access capacity-building grants and procurement subsidies to make high-quality appliances, such as electric pressure cookers, more affordable and accessible.

 For more information, reach out to Karlijn Groen (SNV) or Ruth Kimani (CLASP).